 Always check online for up-to-date rates based on your trip dates.
 Most Miami hotels near the port offer a discounted rate for long term parking or short-term parking lots if you stay as a guest.
 There are several options for transportation, from shuttle services, rideshare, and public transportation.

 If you stay at a hotel close enough, you can easily walk to the terminal and board your Royal Caribbean or Carnival cruise ship with your luggage on wheels.
 With Miami being such a busy spot for travel, there are many options to choose from.
 If possible, allow extra time at the beginning or tail end of your trip to enjoy all that Miami has to offer.
+You can even search through private Miami boat rentals to rent your own boat and cruise the city!

 Make sure to check through the various Miami cruise port parking lots available to find the best deal.
 Bon Voyage!